chaithanya-kumar-natukula-712nck/local_mind_ai/README.md

 ## 📜 License

-This project is open-source and free to use.
+This project is released under the MIT License.